 FAQs

 No, technically you don't have to peel parsnips before roasting, but I recommend it.
-While the peel is nutritious, it's also bitter and unpleasant tasting.
+While the peel is nutritious, it's slightly bitter and unpleasant tasting.
 I always peel my carrots and parsnips before I roast them so they taste delicious!

 There are a couple culprits for soggy parsnips, but the main ones are overcooking and crowding the pan.
 If you crowd the pan and overlap the parsnips, they will steam instead of roast, resulting in a soggy texture.
 Another common culprit is overcooking them.
 Parsnips cook quicker than other root vegetables.